forkemdevs/forkemdevs.github.io/content/posts/humble.md

 date: 2021-12-12T20:20:36-08:00
 ---

-Looking for a gift for a geek this year?
-7 days left on this "Hacking" Humble Bundle promo from *No Starch Press*
+Looking for a gift for a computer scientist?
+7 days left on this giftable "Hacking" Humble Bundle promo from *No Starch Press*

 18 books in the bundle - 48,699.31 raised for charity so far: https://www.humblebundle.com/books/hacking-by-no-starch-press-books